irausch25/CS4641-Project/index.md

 # Models/Algorithms:

-Based on research into NLP techniques, we selected and implemented 4 different algorithms to evaluate how each performed on our dataset:
+Based on research into NLP techniques, we selected and implemented 3 different algorithms to evaluate how each performed on our dataset:

 ### Naive Bayes

 - **Implementation Details**:

   - **Gaussian Naive Bayes with Word2Vec**: For this model, we used Word2Vec to transform sentences into numerical vectors that capture the semantic meanings of words.
-These vectors were then into a Gaussian Naive Bayes, which assumes that features follow a normal distribution.
+These vectors were then inputted into a Gaussian Naive Bayes, which assumes that features follow a normal distribution.

   - **Multinomial Naive Bayes with Bag-of-Words**: This model utilized Bag-of-Words to convert text into fixed-length vectors, where each entry represents the frequency of a word.
 This approach fits well with Multinomial Naive Bayes, which assumes data distribution to be multinomial.

 - **Rationale**: Naive Bayes is well-established as a text classification technique because of its ability to handle large datasets efficiently and its effectiveness in probabilistic separation of classes.
-From our research, incorporating Word2Vec with Gaussian Naive Bayes seemed like a promising sentiment analysis [10].
+From our research, incorporating Word2Vec with Gaussian Naive Bayes seemed promising for sentiment analysis [10].
 However, in practice, this model underperformed due to the independence assumption of Gaussian Naive Bayes, which conflicts with the correlated features in Word2Vec.
 As a result, we also implemented Multinomial Naive Bayes, which complement the discrete counts from Bag-of-Words.
 Additionally, we opted to implement Naive Bayes first as it will be a great baseline to assess the performance of more complex models and understand our dataset further.

 ### Support Vector Machine (SVM)